KylerCondran/LeetCode/README.md

 - If you are stumped on a question, instead of looking at the solution, look at a solution for a similar problem to find some starter code or get a better idea of what is needed.
 - Once you learn a new skill or data structure like linked lists or tree's, you will get some starter code that can then be used to pop 20-30 questions quickly with minimal changes.
 - Spend some time exclusively hunting for problems you think you can accomplish, sort by difficulty / category / acceptance rate, use the browser bookmark toolbar and create folders, scan through questions and dump them into folders of different categories.
+- The constraints section provides valuable clues such as what ranges are valid for variables, this can give you clues that can allow you to skip calculations outside these ranges such as working with negative numbers or duplicates.
 - Acceptance rate does not mean difficulty level, it means it was the average amount of submits required to get accepted status.
 This number can be skewed by purposely obtuse test cases not mentioned in the problem.
 - The easiest way to start a GitHub portfolio is to just save your LeetCode solutions.
 - Its best to get comfy and drink coffee while LeetCoding.